FREQUENTLY ASKED QUESTIONS

 HOW CAN I GET ON YOUR WAIT LIST?

 To join our waitlist please take the first step by filling out our PUPPY APPLICATION.
-Puppies are chosen in the order deposits are received, and homes are matched with the next available puppy that fits their preferences rather than a specific litter.
+Puppies are chosen in the order deposits are received, and homes are matched with the next available puppy that fits their preferences rather than a specific litter unless we have agreed with the buyer that they are waiting for a specific pairing.

 WHEN CAN I BRING MY PUPPY HOME?